j-r-t/facetwp-time-since/README.md

 ## Installation
 * Click the "Download ZIP" button on this page.
-* Unzip the folder and rename it to "facetwp-time-since"
+* Unzip the folder and rename it to `facetwp-time-since`
-* Upload the folder into the /wp-content/plugins/ directory
+* Upload the folder into the `/wp-content/plugins/` directory
 * Activate the plugin

 ## Setup